zaschiff/Kotlin-BNR/README.md

 using a text based game similar to the game NetHack from NetHack.org.
 Since kotlin was designed by Jetbrains and they have offices in Russia, the game gets renamed to NyetHack.

-Chapters 5 and 6 are disucssion on Anonymous functions, the function type, Null, Nullability, handling null values, and exceptions.
-There are no challengesat the end of these chapters.
-To see work done and notes please review the files:
+Chapters 5 and 6 are discussions on Anonymous functions, the Function type, Null, Nullability, handling null values, and exceptions.
+There are no challenges at the end of these chapters.
+To see work done and notes, please review the files:

 	Tavern.kt
 	SwordJuggler.kt